GaussNav: Gaussian Splatting for Visual Navigation

 \subsection{Efficiency Analysis}

+We analyze the temporal efficiency of our approach from two perspectives: preprocessing and agent-environment interaction.
+In the context of our method, ``preprocessing'' refers to the process of matching and grounding target objects given the Semantic Gaussian.
+The latter perspective compares the runtime frame rate of our method with various other approaches.
-Locating the target object within the map is a critical component of our method, which leverages renderings to match and ground the goal object effectively.
-A naive approach that entails comparing all possible observations at each navigable viewpoint is computationally prohibitive.
-To address this challenge, we introduce an optimization that constructs semantic gaussians, allowing us to group object instances under their corresponding semantic labels.

-Our method significantly reduces the overhead by limiting the comparisons to several descriptive renderings of each instance, rather than searching the entire space.
-For instance, consider the scene \texttt{CrMo8WxCyVb-floor--2.9}.
-The navigable area on the first floor of this scene is quantified to be $54.03 m^2$.
+Efficiently locating the target object within the map is crucial for our method, which leverages renderings to match and ground the goal object.
+To reduce the computational cost of comparing all possible observations at each navigable viewpoint, we introduce Semantic Gaussians.
+This technique groups object instances under their corresponding semantic labels.
+This optimization significantly reduces the search space by limiting comparisons to several descriptive renderings of each instance.
+For example, in the scene \texttt{CrMo8WxCyVb}, the navigable area is quantified to be $54.03 m^2$.
 This space can be discretized into approximately 54 squares, each with an area of $1 m^2$.
 Positioned within each square, the agent can observe its surroundings from 12 distinct viewing angles, covering a full $360 \deg$ with each angle spanning $30 \deg$.
 Thus, the original search space for this single floor would consist of $12 \times 54 = 648$ potential observations.
 By applying our grouping strategy based on semantic labeling, the search space is considerably narrowed.
-We count the number of different categories of object instances within the \texttt{CrMo8WxCyVb-floor--2.9} scene, as demonstrated in \cref{tab:time}.
+We count the number of different categories of object instances within the \texttt{CrMo8WxCyVb} scene, as demonstrated in \Cref{tab:time}.
 To locate a ``chair'' — assuming we render each object instance from three unique viewpoints — the resulting search space is reduced to merely $3 \times 11 = 33$ observations.
 We render three observations of a single instance to ensure rendering quality, which is achievable only when the new viewpoint largely overlaps with the training views.
 This optimization yields a significant improvement in time efficiency.